 It's also recommended to use a USB 2.0 port to power the tracker.
 If it's still a no-go, please try using a powered USB 2.0 hub in order to provide more power for the tracker.

 Q: Does it work with glasses or lenses?

-A: Yes, unless you have glasses that have very reflective glass.
+A: Yes, unless you have glasses that have a reflective type of glass.
 Read more here.

 Q: Can I use it for research or analysis?

 Q: Can I use it for assistive use, such as controlling my computer?

 Q: What is the maximum screen size it works with?

 A: For Tobii Eye Tracker 4C, the maximum screen sizes are: